Aakasharma/Aakasharma/README.md

 - 👋 Hi, I’m @Aakasharma
-- 👀 I’m interested in canva pro subscription for free
+- 👀 I’m interested in canva
 - 🌱 I’m currently learning photo and video editing
 - 💞️ I’m looking to collaborate on instagram
 - 📫 How to reach me ...you can reach me via email 1289aksharma@gmail.com